 A: Yes.
-The CU Boulder Associate Vice Chancellor for Research & Innovation, in concert with your proposed faculty mentor, will request a letter of support from the department chair.
+The online application system, in concert with your proposed faculty mentor, will request a letter of support from the department chair.
 This separate letter from the department chair should describe the department's level of interest in hiring the applicant into a tenure-track position and/or identify a potential fit with another University of Colorado Boulder department, if that is appropriate.

 A: Yes.
-Applicants may apply to both the University of California and University of Michigan President's Postdoctoral Fellowship and the University of Colorado Boulder Chancellor’s Postdoctoral Fellowship Program with the same application provided they submit separate mentor letters and research proposals.
+Applicants may apply to both the University of Colorado Boulder Chancellor’s Postdoctoral Fellowship Program and other consortium programs with the same application provided they submit separate mentor letters and research proposals.

-A: No. The online application may be used to apply to one or both programs.
-Those applicants who are applying only to the University of Colorado Boulder Chancellor’s Postdoctoral Fellowship program must identify a faculty mentor at the University of Colorado Boulder but do not need to identify a faculty mentor at the University of California.
+A: No. TThe online application may be used to apply to one or more programs.
+Those applicants who are applying only to the University of Colorado Boulder Chancellor’s Postdoctoral Fellowship program must identify a faculty mentor at the University of Colorado Boulder but do not need to identify a faculty mentor at any other institution.

 A: No. There are many variations on successful applications.
-Applicants are encouraged to consult with their academic advisors about how to submit a competitive application.
+Applicants are encouraged to consult with their academic advisors and faculty mentors about how to submit a competitive application.

 A: No. The program does not require transcripts to be sent with the application.
 However, the program will request official graduate transcripts if you are selected as a finalist and will not offer the fellowship until official graduate transcripts are received.

-A: The deadline for submitting the online application is December 15th each year.
-The deadline for faculty mentor and reference letters is January 1st each year.
+A: The deadline for submitting the online application is October 16th, 2017.
+The deadline for uploading faculty mentor, department chair and reference letters is December 14th.

 A: Finalists will be notified and awards announced close to March 1st each year.
 Please consider restraint when contacting the program office about the selection results.
 Successful candidates are notified first.
 Alternates are notified if awardees do not accept or if current fellows do not renew their terms.
 Additional fellowships are awarded to candidates on the alternate list through June, if resources become available.
 The program makes every effort to notify all candidates as soon as possible.

 A: Applications will be reviewed by at least two faculty in your own and related fields at the departmental level during the first round of review.
 If your file moves forward in the review process, it will be read and discussed by faculty from a range of fields in related disciplines at the school/college level.
 Final selections will be made among candidates recommended by schools/colleges by a committee comprising representatives from the Office of Diversity, Equity and Community Engagement; Graduate School; Research and Innovation Office, Faculty Affairs; and Postdoctoral Affairs.